SatrunsDream/Chronic-Kidney-Disease/README.md

 | 3  | 48  | 70  | 1.005 | 4  | 0  | normal| abnormal| present   | notpresent| 117   | 56   | 3.8 | 111 | 2.5 | 11.2 | 32  | 6700 | 3.9 | yes | no  | no  | poor  | yes | yes | ckd            |
 | 4  | 51  | 80  | 1.010 | 2  | 0  | normal| normal  | notpresent| notpresent| 106   | 26   | 1.4 | NaN | NaN | 11.6 | 35  | 7300 | 4.6 | no  | no  | no  | good  | no  | no  | ckd            |

-## Key Steps:
+## Key Steps

-1. Comprehensive EDA Process:
+### Comprehensive EDA Process:

 Gain a thorough understanding of the EDA process using a machine learning dataset.
 Extract valuable insights from the dataset through mathematical analysis and visualization.

-2. Data Visualization:
+### Data Visualization:

 Utilize visualization techniques to gain a better understanding of the data.
 Identify patterns and trends that are crucial for making accurate predictions.

-3. Feature Engineering:
+### Feature Engineering:

 Explore different approaches to feature engineering.
 Enhance the dataset by creating new features that can improve model performance.

+# Data Cleaning and Exploration
+The first step is to clean the data to ensure it is suitable for effective analysis.
+Data cleaning is crucial because it helps remove inconsistencies, errors, and inaccuracies that can skew results and lead to incorrect conclusions.

+## Cleaning

+1. First step in our data cleaning process was to replace ambiguous column names with more descriptive ones.
+Clear and descriptive column names make the dataset easier to understand and work with.